GrokSoft/PlexNotes/README.md

 This project consists of a REST server developed with JavaScript & node.
 And a client developed with AngularJS & Bootstrap.

+*Please note the UI is not designed yet.
+It consists of several components that are being developed and tested.*

 * A list of available route paths can be found using the url: `api/routes`
     ~~~~
     {